pratyushranjan2/Blockchain-Based-Currency/README.md

 ### MAKE A TRANSACTION
 ---
-Makes a new transaction and sends it to the nodes of the blockchain for validation
+Makes a new transaction and adds it to the transaction-pool

 * **URL** <br/>
 `/mine-transactions`